ZeroClaw Framework Adapter

 Secrets Encryption

 ZeroClaw encrypts all API keys at rest using ChaCha20-Poly1305 AEAD.
 The encryption key is stored at ~/.zeroclaw/.secret_key with 0600 permissions.
-The adapter exports credential metadata only — actual secrets are never included in ALF archives.
+The ALF adapter does not read that keystore — it never scrapes ZeroClaw's API keys into an archive.
+Secret backup in ALF is the agent's separate, explicit vault (see Credentials below).

 5. Mapping ZeroClaw Memory to ALF